jatinchowdhury18/RTNeural/README.md

 RTNeural is currently being used by several audio plugins and other projects:

-- [NeuralNote](https://github.com/DamRsn/NeuralNote): An audio-to-MIDI transcription plugin using Spotify's [basic-pitch](https://github.com/spotify/basic-pitch) model.
+- [4000DB-NeuralAmp](https://github.com/EnrcDamn/4000DB-NeuralAmp): Neural emulation of the pre-amp section from the Akai 4000DB tape machine.
+- [AIDA-X](https://github.com/AidaDSP/AIDA-X): A CLAP/LV2/VST2/VST3 audio plugin that loads RTNeural models and cabinet IRs.
 - [BYOD](https://github.com/Chowdhury-DSP/BYOD): A guitar distortion plugin containing several machine learning-based effects.
+- [Chow Centaur](https://github.com/jatinchowdhury18/KlonCentaur): A guitar pedal emulation plugin, using a real-time recurrent neural network.
+- [Chow Tape Model](https://github.com/jatinchowdhury18/AnalogTapeModel): An analog tape emulation, using a real-time dense neural network.
+- [cppTimbreID](https://github.com/domenicostefani/cpp-timbreID): An audio feature extraction library.
 - [GuitarML](https://guitarml.com/): GuitarML plugins use machine learning to model guitar amplifiers and effects.
-- [cppTimbreID](https://github.com/domenicostefani/cpp-timbreID): An audio feature extraction library.
+- [MLTerror15](https://github.com/IHorvalds/MLTerror15): Deeply learned simulator for the Orange Tiny Terror with Recurrent Neural Networks.
+- [NeuralNote](https://github.com/DamRsn/NeuralNote): An audio-to-MIDI transcription plugin using Spotify's [basic-pitch](https://github.com/spotify/basic-pitch) model.
 - [rt-neural-lv2](https://github.com/AidaDSP/aidadsp-lv2): A headless lv2 plugin using RTNeural to model guitar pedals and amplifiers.
-- [Chow Tape Model](https://github.com/jatinchowdhury18/AnalogTapeModel): An analog tape emulation, using a real-time dense neural network.
+- Tone Empire plugins:
+  - [LVL - 01](https://tone-empire.com/shop/lvl-01/): An A.I./M.L.-based compressor effect.
+  - [TM700](https://tone-empire.com/shop/tm700/): A machine learning tape emulation effect.
-- [Chow Centaur](https://github.com/jatinchowdhury18/KlonCentaur): A guitar pedal emulation plugin, using a real-time recurrent neural network.
+  - [Neural Q](https://tone-empire.com/shop/neuralq-v2/): An analog emulation 2-band EQ, using recurrent neural networks.
-- [MLTerror15](https://github.com/IHorvalds/MLTerror15): Deeply learned simulator for the Orange Tiny Terror with Recurrent Neural Networks.
-- [4000DB-NeuralAmp](https://github.com/EnrcDamn/4000DB-NeuralAmp): Neural emulation of the pre-amp section from the Akai 4000DB tape machine.
 - [ToobAmp](https://github.com/rerdavies/ToobAmp): Guitar effect plugins for the Raspberry Pi.
-- [AIDA-X](https://github.com/AidaDSP/AIDA-X): A CLAP/LV2/VST2/VST3 audio plugin that loads RTNeural models and cabinet IRs.

 If you are using RTNeural in one of your projects, let us know and we will add it to this list!